-One of the biggest hurdles new soulpreneurs face when they set out to create a life for themselves in alignment with their soul's purpose is deciding on a niche.
+One of the biggest hurdles new soulpreneurs face when they set out to start their coaching or energy healing business is deciding on a niche.
 Answering the question "who am I here to serve?" can create its own special blend of overwhelm, often sending your thoughts away from answering the question of what your niche is to questioning whether or not you even need to niche.

 It's what's known in the industry as "niche soup".

 This particular hurdle can become a painful barrier to even getting started in your business!
 It's my goal here to help bring some clarity to you so that you can make the best choice for you and take action in your business.